 That’s why Managing WITHIN is the most challenging direction in which to lead, and THE most important area of focus for any thinking, caring, human being in a leadership role.
 It’s also why your ability to manage these types of conflicts is the single-best predictor of your leadership success and potential.

-Barry Zweibel focuses as intently as he does on helping leaders see their leadership development through this lens of conflict management and trigger control because it’s been proven to be the fastest, easiest, most reliable, and most enjoyable path to increasing – and sustaining – one’s influence skill-building and leadership success.
+Barry Zweibel focuses as intently as he does on helping leaders see their leadership development through this conflict management perspective because improving one’s trigger controls is the fastest, easiest, most reliable, and most enjoyable path to increasing – and sustaining – one’s influence skill-building and leadership success.

-And that’s what leadership traction is all about.
+And that’s what leadership traction – that is, LeadershipTraction® – is all about!

 “Thanks to Barry Zweibel, I’m getting triggered less, building my influence more, and becoming the leader I always hoped I could be!”